Mirtha Colón: Early life

-Mirtha Colón was born on May 18, 1951 in Trujillo on the Caribbean coast in the Colón Department of Honduras.
+Mirtha Colón was born on May 18, 1951, in Trujillo on the Caribbean coast in the Colón Department of Honduras.
 She is of Garifuna heritage.
 With her mother and older sister, Colón moved often in her youth, traveling between urban centers along the coastal region of Honduras living in cities such as La Ceiba and San Pedro Sula.
 In 1962, Colón's oldest sister moved to The Bronx, where a large expatriate community of Garifuna lived.
 In 1968, the sister initiated the process for Colón to join her.

-Career
+Career and Education

 Arriving in New York City, Colón began working in Brooklyn for a textile manufacturer.
 After her second child was born, she became determined to return to school.
 Colón enrolled in the General Educational Development (GED) program of the Hostos Community College and earned her certificate in 1984.
 Because of conflicts with her work schedule, she left Hostos and enrolled in social services courses at Boricua College.